Lee McClung

 Thomas Lee "Bum" McClung (March 26, 1870 – December 19, 1914) was an American college football player and coach who later served as the 22nd Treasurer of the United States.

 Early career

-McClung was born in Knoxville, Tennessee.
-His father was Frank H. McClung, a merchant, and he was related to Albert Sidney Johnston and John Marshall.
-McClung graduated from Phillips Exeter Academy.
+McClung was born in Knoxville, Tennessee, the son of Frank H. McClung, a merchant.
+He was a first cousin of Matthew McClung and a relative of Albert Sidney Johnston and John Marshall.
+He graduated from Phillips Exeter Academy.